If you’re a blogger who has used or still uses the reblog button to share other bloggers’ posts, I urge you to read this post.

 - Another option instead of reblogging is to write and publish a post that includes pingback links to blog posts you want to share.
 Blogger Sally Cronin does this with her ‘Blogger Weekly‘ feature.

 - If you run a blogging challenge where you reblog posts from participants, consider adding links to those posts in your blog post or in a new blog post rather than reblogging them.
 Blogger Terri Webster Schrandt does this in her Sunday Stills photography challenge.

-- If you’re unsure any contenet in a blog post you want to share are not free to download or use, don’t reblog the post.
+- If you’re unsure that any content in a blog post you want to share is not free to download or use, don’t reblog the post.